GSA/digitalgov.gov/content/post/2014-10-03-multimedia-storytelling-in-government-ghazni-towers-documentation-project.md

 &#8220;Content is king&#8221; is a generally accepted truth for those of us who produce digital media.
 But once you have compelling content, how to best present it to your audience becomes the next challenge.
 In recent years, Web innovators started emphasizing the effectiveness of &#8220;digital storytelling,&#8221; or content focused on individual, human experiences using compelling and engaging formats to convey information.

-At the [Department of State’s, Bureau of Educational and Cultural Affairs](http://eca.state.gov/), we recently tried our hand at executing a digital storytelling effort employing rarely-used-in-government techniques to tell a story about cultural heritage, partnership, teamwork, and preservation.
+At the [Department of State’s , Bureau of Educational and Cultural Affairs](http://eca.state.gov/), we recently tried our hand at executing a digital storytelling effort employing rarely-used-in-government techniques to tell a story about cultural heritage, partnership, teamwork, and preservation.
 This venture resulted in the [Towers of Victory: Ghazni Towers Documentation Project](http://eca.state.gov/files/bureau/ghazni-towers/index.html#header) virtual exhibit, a multimedia-rich and interactive digital feature that communicates how several U.S. government entities came together to document an important part of world history in Afghanistan using high-tech laser scanning techniques and a lot of collaboration.

 {% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/09/600-x-255-Ghazni-Towers-Documentation-Project-1.jpg" alt="600-x-255-Ghazni-Towers-Documentation-Project-1" %}